 The original purpose of the Wonder Gardens is not forgotten and John Brady, a professional photographer himself, has added an art gallery showcasing stunning photographs of Florida wildlife.
 There is also a gift and souvenir shop providing income to support the future development of this much-loved historic family-friendly attraction.

-Everglades Wonder Gardens is open daily* from 9 a.m. to 5 p.m.
+Wonder Gardens is open daily* from 9 a.m. to 3 p.m.

-*Closed on the Fourth of July, Thanksgiving, and Christmas.
+*Closed on Fourth of July, Thanksgiving, Christmas Eve and Christmas Day, New Year’s Day, and Easter.